 Section 8 – A Section 8 motion presents an “affirmative defense” to prosecution.
-While that sounds like fancy lawyer speak, it means that you may be entitled to a defense if you’re in compliance with the Medical Marijuana Act even if you don’t have a valid card.
-A Section 8 motion can be complicated, so it is important to understand all the factors considered.
+While that sounds like fancy lawyer-speak, it means that you may be entitled to defense if you’re in compliance with the Medical Marijuana Act even if you don’t have a valid card.
+A Section 8 motion can be complicated, so it’s important to understand all the factors considered.

 Section 8 Factors

-- That you have a “bona fide physician-patient relationship” with a doctor that believes you would benefit from the use of medical marijuana.
+That you have a “bona fide physician-patient relationship” with a doctor who believes you’d benefit from the use of medical marijuana.

-- This will usually not be the case with a doctor from the shady dispensary.
-In order to have a good defense, you should seek a doctor from a medical office which can schedule you for follow-up appointments and monitor your progress.
+This will usually not be the case with a doctor from the shady dispensary.
+In order to have a good defense, you should seek a doctor from a medical office that can schedule you for follow-up appointments and monitor your progress.

-- It is not enough to claim you smoke 3 pounds of marijuana per day.
+It’s not enough to claim you smoke three pounds of marijuana per day.
 Stick to your 2.5 ounces as it seems to get the least amount of pushback from the prosecutor and police.

-- You were not engaging in the sale or manufacture of marijuana.
+You weren’t engaging in the sale or manufacture of marijuana.